infovizin/_/tic-tac-toe.md

     * 2-5-9
     * 3-5-7
     * 4-5-6
-  * Player 2: Similarly, Player 2 can mark to prevent player 1 from marking X in row.
+  * Player 2: Similarly, player 2 can mark to prevent player 1 from marking X in row.
 * Repeat Step 2 until all unmarked grids are marked.